Structured Sentiment Analysis as Transition-based Dependency Graph Parsing: Experiments

 Regarding the performance of the two encoding methods explored in our approach, we can observe in Table~\ref{tab:results} as the head-first dependency-based representation leads to a higher accuracy across practically all datasets and metrics, except for the MultiB$_{\text{EU}}$ benchmark.
-On this dataset, the head-first method obtains better scores in holder and expression identification as well as dependency parsing, but it is surpassed by the head-final encoding in the most important sentiment metrics (Targeted F$_1$ and SF$_1$).
+On this dataset, the head-first method obtains better scores in holder and expression identification as well as dependency graph parsing, but it is surpassed by the head-final encoding in the most important sentiment metrics (Targeted F$_1$ and SF$_1$).
 Finally, it can be also noticed as, in some datasets, the encoding strategy that yields the best scores in graph-based models differs from the top-performing representation in our transition-based method.
 This behavior is expected due to the fact that each approach builds the intermediate dependency graph in a different manner.
+In fact, we hypothesize that the superior performance of the head-first encoding over the head-final strategy in our approach stems from the left-to-right nature of our transition system: in head-first structures, the head word precedes its dependents and is therefore already available to the parser when establishing dependency links.

-We additionally compare our proposal against top-performing SSA methods in Table~\ref{tab:sota}, including both dependency-based and task-specific approaches.
-Among those methods that leverage frozen \textsc{mBERT/XLM-R}-based representations, our transition-based model achieves the best SF$_1$ score to date on MultiB$_\text{CA}$, MPQA and MPQA$_\text{v2}$ benchmarks.
-The proposed system also obtains the highest Targeted F$_1$ score on four of out six datasets tested.
-Regarding span identification, our model yields a competitive accuracy, but it is outperformed by other methods (especially task-specific approaches) in practically all benchmarks.
-Finally, it is worth noting that, while notably simpler, our approach improves over the complex transition-based model by Xu \textit{et al.} \cite{Xu2022} in five out of six datasets according to the SF$_1$ metric; and the model by Samuel \textit{et al.} \cite{Samuel2022} enhanced with fine-tuned \textsc{XLM-R}-based embeddings is surpassed by our algorithm in SSA without polarity identification (indicated by the NSF$_1$ score) on smaller datasets (MultiB$_\text{EU}$, MultiB$_\text{CA}$ and DS$_\text{Unis}$).
+We additionally compare our proposal against top-performing SSA methods in Table~\ref{tab:sota}, including task-specific approaches.
+While relying on a general-purpose parser, our model ranks third in terms of SF$_1$ on MultiB$_\text{EU}$ and MultiB$_\text{CA}$ datasets and achieves the best SF$_1$ score to date on the MPQA benchmark.
+Among those models that report Targeted F$_1$ score, the proposed system also obtains the highest score on four of out six datasets.
+Regarding span identification, our model yields a competitive accuracy and even outperforms all task-specific approaches in identifying holder nodes on MultiB$_\text{EU}$ and MultiB$_\text{CA}$ datasets.
+Finally, it is worth noting that, while notably simpler, our approach improves over the transition-based model by \cite{Xu2022} in five out of six datasets according to the SF$_1$ metric; and the model by \cite{Samuel2022} (enhanced with fine-tuned \textsc{XLM-R}-based embeddings) is surpassed by our algorithm in SSA without polarity identification (indicated by the NSF$_1$ score) on smaller datasets (MultiB$_\text{EU}$, MultiB$_\text{CA}$ and DS$_\text{Unis}$).